E-commerce in Bangladesh: History

 In 2009 Bangladesh Bank approved online payment and in 2013 the bank approved the use of debit and credit card for online payment.
 The eCommerce Association of Bangladesh is the trade body for eCommerce in Bangladesh.
 According to the association, there are 8,000 eCommerce pages in Facebook alone.
 The growth of the industry has been inhibited by low usage of credit and debit cards, and the unavailability of PayPal.
 In 2016 the government of Bangladesh opened eCommerce sites for every district in the country.
 The same year, FBCCI recommended removal of tax on eCommerce.

 Volume

 There are a number of free classified websites and online shopping marketplaces in Bangladesh.
 According to Prothom Alo in 2014, about 1.5 to 2 million people shopped online every year, and the market was growing by 15% to 20%.
 According to MetrixLab, in 2014, internet users in Bangladesh had 1 billion used goods in their stocks worth BDT 14,700 crore (US$1.9 billion as of 2014).
 According to the Bangladesh Bank, around 1 million clients accessed mobile banking, and over 100 crore transactions were made through mobile banking accounts by 2014.
 Transactions worth about BDT 1,000 crore (US$123 million as of 2017) have been made annually through e-commerce in 2017.

+Mobile financial services in Bangladesh have grown substantially, with transaction volumes reaching trillions of taka annually, reflecting the expansion of digital payments that support e-commerce.